Physical & aggregate · 2025

 +Is there Hardness in Lakewood, NJ tap water?

-Yes — Lakewood, NJ's 2025 Consumer Confidence Report lists Hardness at 140 mg/L. Lakewood, NJ's 2025 Hardness measurement is below the federal limit of 250 mg/L (MCL).
+Yes — Lakewood, NJ's 2025 Consumer Confidence Report lists Hardness at 140 mg/L. Lakewood, NJ's 2025 report shows Hardness detected, but the EPA has not set an enforceable federal limit for it.

 +What's the federal limit for Hardness in drinking water?